Simplified Chinese characters: Simplifying components

-Elimination of variants of the same character
+Elimination of allographs

-The "Series One Organization List of Variant Characters" reduces the number of total standard characters.
+The Series One List of Variant Characters reduces the number of total standard characters.
 First, amongst each set of variant characters sharing identical pronunciation and meaning, one character (usually the simplest in form) is elevated to the standard character set, and the rest are made obsolete.
 Then amongst the chosen variants, those that appear in the "Complete List of Simplified Characters" are also simplified in character structure accordingly.
 Some examples follow: